The Woodstock Film Festival Spotlights Hudson Valley Talent

 Without a doubt, the Woodstock Film Festival is the foremost occasion for filmmakers and film lovers in the Hudson Valley.
 In a fashion true to our region, it is at once prestigious and intimate; budding filmmakers, industry veterans, and buffs alike congregate to view screenings, exchange ideas, and engage in a little friendly competition.

 Multiple Hudson Valley movie theaters will screen the films chosen for the festival over the course of five days.
-From September 27 to October 1, attendees can catch an array of feature narratives, feature documentaries, and short films.
-Additionally, the festival will facilitate panels such as “Actors Who Direct,” “Producers on Producing,” and a chat with multiple Oscar, Emmy, and Peabody award winner Sheila Nevins, who will be joined by two-time Academy Award-winning filmmaker Barbara Kopple.
+From October 15 through 20, attendees can catch an array of feature narratives, feature documentaries, and short films.
+Additionally, the festival will facilitate panels such as “The Future of Documentary,” “AI and the Creative Process,” and a chat with multi-Emmy and Peabody award winner Sheila Nevins, who will be joined by Academy Award and Emmy-nominated filmmaker Smriti Mundhra.

 Unsurprisingly, many of the select films—and their makers—have ties to the Hudson Valley.
 The festival itself has helped establish the Valley as a hub for the entertainment industry, says Meira Blaustein, co-founder and executive director of the Woodstock Film Festival.
 “It’s a large-scale annual event that brings with it hundreds of…professionals from the film and television industries.”
 Often, these creatives return to the region, whether to realize new projects, “purchase their next home,” or “spend their next vacation in the Hudson Valley.”